prophetto1/legal-10-benchmark/docs/design_principles.md

 ### Framework

-Legal-10 uses Stanford CRFM's HELM (Holistic Evaluation of Language Models) framework:
+Legal-10 implements the evaluation architecture pioneered by Stanford CRFM's HELM (Holistic Evaluation of Language Models):

 - Unified model interface for open and closed models
 - Standardized adapters for consistent prompting